tedmiston/boa/README.md

 [![CircleCI](https://circleci.com/gh/astronomerio/boa.svg?style=svg)](https://circleci.com/gh/astronomerio/boa)

-Boa is a Python package for constricting strings to a specific snakecase format.
+Boa is a Python package for converting strings to snakecase.

-We use it to translate user-defined event names into names we can use for database tables and in S3 file names.
-For example, "User Buys Item" becomes "user_buys_item".
+For example, it translates the user-defined event `'User Buys Item'` to `'user_buys_item'` which can then be used in an S3 file path or database table name.

 ## Installation